freshbitsweb/laratables/README.md

 If any of the columns is a relationship column, the package is smart enough to apply `orWhereHas` query with necessary closure to filter out the records accordingly.
 And you can override that behaviour by adding `laratablesSearch[RelationName][ColumnName]()` static method to your eloquent model/custom class.

 **Note** - You can add `searchable: false` to any of the columns in Datatables configuration (client side) to prevent searching operation for that column.
-Or you can also add the name of the to the `non_searchable_columns` array in the config file.
+Or you can also add the name of the column to the `non_searchable_columns` array in the config file.

 **[⬆ back to top](#table-of-contents)**

 ### Ordering (Sorting)
 Ordering for regular table columns works by default.
-For relationship columns or custom columns, you should either add `orderable: false` to Datatables column configuration or add a static method `laratablesOrder[ColumnName]()` and return the name of table column that should be used for ordering the records instead.
+For relationship columns or custom columns, you should either add `orderable: false` to Datatables column configuration or add a static method `laratablesOrder[ColumnName]()` and return the name of main table column that should be used for ordering the records instead.
 For example, if your table contains *first_name* and Datatables has just *name*, you can add:

 ```php
 /**